dieterich-lab/QutRNA/Readme.md

 * [JACUSA2helper 1.9.9600](https://github.com/dieterich-lab/JACUSA2helper)
 * [samtools](https://www.htslib.org/)
 * [parasail v2.6.2](https://github.com/jeffdaily/parasail/archive/refs/tags/v2.6.2.tar.gz)
-* (check `conda.yaml` in the repository for a complete)
+* (check `conda.yaml` in the repository)

-We provide a YAML file to create a [conda](https://docs.conda.io/en/latest/) environment with all necessary software with the exception of [parasail](https://github.com/jeffdaily/parasail/) (no package in conda).
+We provide a YAML file to create a [conda](https://docs.conda.io/en/latest/) environment with all necessary software with the exception of [parasail](https://github.com/jeffdaily/parasail/).
+Unfortunatelly, no package for parasail exists in conda.

 Create a conda environment with:
 ```console